lamkwjonathan/CrowdSim/README.md

 The ChAOS code is taken and adapted from: https://gitlab.inria.fr/OCSR/chaos.

-Code in the `initial commit` of the `UMANS` and `ChAOS` folders are almost entirely by the original authors and all credit goes to them.
+Code in the `Initial Commit` of the `UMANS` and `ChAOS` folders are almost entirely by the original authors and all credit goes to them.
 For full references and accreditation, visit the above `GitLab` links.

 My own additions can be found in the future commits.